-When Social Security benefits increase by an estimated 6% next year to keep pace with rampant inflation, the larger payments may come with a significant caveat for some beneficiaries.
-The historic jump in Social Security’s annual Cost of Living Adjustment (COLA) expected in January could push your income beyond the thresholds that determine your Medicare Part B premiums and how much of your Social Security benefits are subject to income tax.
+Social Security increased by 5.9% in 2022, the biggest cost-of-living hike in four decades.
+And next year, it could go even higher depending on inflation.
+Larger payments, however, may come with a significant caveat for some beneficiaries, pushing their income beyond the thresholds that determine Medicare Part B premiums and how much of their Social Security benefits are subject to income tax.

 A financial advisor can help you plan for your Social Security COLA and reduce your taxable income.
 Find one now.